dexter2406/Monodepth2-TF2/README.md

 - [X] Pose encoder: multi-image-input version of the encoder
 - [X] Pose decoder
 - [X] training code
+- [X] validation code in training
+- [X] modify data loader to accept more dataset (*KITTI_Raw* and *KITTI_Odom*)
 - [ ] evluation code
 - [ ] simple test code
-- [ ] modify data loader to accept more dataset
 - [ ] try new stuff in similar papers, e.g. *struct2dpeth*

 ### Note up-to-date
 Now you can train your own model using the `train.py` and `new_trainer.py`.
-For now I just trained for 1 epoch, and the results (the reconstructed image and the disp image) seem to head to the correct way.
+For now I just trained for 1 epoch, and the results seem to head to the correct way.
+See the reconstructed image and the disp image under *assets/first_epoch_res.jpg*.

 Next step will be:
-- completing the *evaluate* code.
+- completing the *evaluatiion* code.
-- modify the code to take more dataset (for now only *KITTI_Raw* is supported), e.g. *KITTI_Odometry* and *Cityscapes*
+- try new stuff in similar papers, e.g. *struct2dpeth* to improve the model

 ---